 - Then call, e-mail and Facebook everybody you know and tell them you are now in the lawn care business.
 Ask them to tell everyone they know.

 - Budget what you can spend on equipment.
 When your just starting, buy used commercial grade mowers and tools.
 You can get better equipment once you have some cash flow.

-In order to start up a lawn care or landscaping business, there are quite a few things that you need to know.
+In order to start up a successful lawn care or landscaping business, there are a few more tips that you need to know.
 The good news is, starting this kind of venture is not really that hard at all.
-Just look at the numerous youngsters running around with a nice landscaping trailer, as well as some decent equipment like zero turn mowers.
+Just look at all the teenagers running around with a nice landscaping trailer, as well as some decent equipment like zero turn mowers.
 It doesn’t require much, but you could really use some directions in order to be successful with your company.
 There are also many yards that need mowing in the United States and the green industry is growing.

 Buy an Existing Landscaping Business or Start Your Own?

 Many a starry eyed entrepreneur have thought that they could start a mowing service because “how hard could it be?
 I know how to cut my own grass.”
 After spending thousands on commercial equipment they soon find that making a profit in the low baller lawn care market is not that easy.
 After a season or two they realize their mistake and sell their accounts and equipment.
-If you are serious about getting into this businesses and can pay cash, buying an existing company is the best way to go.
+The best advice I can give about getting into this businesses, and can pay cash, is that buying an existing company is the best way to go.
 You will pay far less for the used equipment and the existing client accounts will provide some immediate cash flow.

 What You Need To Start Your Own Mowing Company